Documentary Film and Nonfiction Programming

 WORKING IN NONFICTION

 Whether you are nonfiction writer working on basic cable, PBS, or for a feature film documentary, you can have your work protected by a WGA contract.
 The Guild has negotiated dozens of agreements for low budget nonfiction programming.
-Don't let the companies tell you they can't afford a WGA agreement.
-Call us first.

 For more helpful links, read our list of Industry Organizations.